Consensus Cloud Solutions (NASDAQ:CCSI) Releases Quarterly Earnings Results, Beats Estimates By $0.04 EPS

-Consensus Cloud Solutions (NASDAQ:CCSI – Get Rating) announced its earnings results on Monday.
-The company reported 1.33 EPS for the quarter, topping the consensus estimate of 1.29 by 0.04, MarketWatch Earnings reports.
-The business had revenue of 90.93 million during the quarter, compared to analyst estimates of 90.94 million.
-Consensus Cloud Solutions’s quarterly revenue was up 5.0% on a year-over-year basis.
+Consensus Cloud Solutions (NASDAQ:CCSI – Get Rating) posted its quarterly earnings results on Monday.
+The company reported 1.33 earnings per share for the quarter, topping the consensus estimate of 1.29 by 0.04, MarketWatch Earnings reports.
+The business had revenue of 90.93 million during the quarter, compared to analysts’ expectations of 90.94 million.
+The business’s quarterly revenue was up 5.0% compared to the same quarter last year.
 Consensus Cloud Solutions updated its FY 2022 guidance to $5.36-$5.50 EPS and its FY22 guidance to $5.36-5.50 EPS.

 Consensus Cloud Solutions Company Profile (Get Rating)